Dataphile-ch/cube0/README.md

 # To do
 * Consider the approaoch from Brunetto & Trunda (2017), train the network using the 3 entropy measures as features (naive, align, matrix).
 The network can be simple DNN with 3-4 layers.
 It can then be used to esimate "distance to solved" from any input.
 * Softmax temperature parameter controls the weights for the node selection.
 Higher numbers favour exploration, lower numbers favour exploitation.
 Consider changing the strategy depending on cube entropy.
 High entropy cubes need more exploration...

+# Current Status
+* 1500 nodes per second evaluated.
+* Limited to 1,500,000 nodes, which takes about 15 min per solve
+* 100% success rate at 8 scrambles, 40% at 10 scrambles.

 # References
 https://paperswithcode.com/paper/solving-the-rubiks-cube-with-approximate